RAHULRaa123/stellar-feedback-dapp/README.md

 This project primarily focuses on building an **Anonymous Feedback dApp** on the Stellar blockchain.

-Advanced features like token rewards and inter-contract calls are implemented as additional enhancements to showcase deeper understanding of smart contracts.
+Advanced features like token rewards and inter-contract calls are implemented as additional enhancements.

 ---